HLTH 1002 Foundations of Research and Evidence-Based Practice (WSTC)

 Coordinator Charlise Bennett Opens in new window

-Description This unit will consider the reasons and roles of evidence-based practice and research, and introduce students to their language and core concepts.
+Description This subject will consider the reasons and roles of evidence-based practice and research, and introduce students to their language and core concepts.
 Skills will be developed for asking clinical or professional healthcare questions and to translate these into search strategies for finding evidence.
 To make sense of that evidence, students will be introduced to quantitative and qualitative research methods, types of data, how data is described and how biostatistics is used to provide meaning to research data.

 School Health Sciences